MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/security/meta-referrer.md

 ---
 description: Learn how to specify what information about a webpage should be passed in the HTTP header to any request sent from the page.
-title: Dev guide: Meta referrer - Microsoft Edge Development
+title: Dev guide - Meta referrer - Microsoft Edge Development
 author: libbymc
 ---